-Hiphen Solutions RFID Systems are extremely valuable for warehousing operations.
+Hiphen Solutions RFID Warehouse Management System are extremely valuable for warehousing operations.
 RFID tags present very flexible reading capabilities, and RFID Systems are becoming more and more innovative.
 The applications of RFID today are astonishing.
 Many different and new RFID applications are written about on the internet each day.
 Everyday people and companies are finding new and innovated ways to use RFID.

 The implementation of RFID technology has improved operational efficiency and productivity in distribution centers and warehouses around the world.
 RFID technology typically complements data capture technology (like barcodes) already utilized in warehouse and distribution centers.

 Warehousing RFID systems will return numerous significant benefits.
 One of the factors making RFID technology a great resource for the warehousing industry is that tags do not require a line of sight as bar codes do, they are orientation independent, and can also be read unattended.
 Unattended means that a warehouse works does not need to be present to pull a trigger in order for a reader to read an RFID tag.
 RFID readers can be set up in read zones that automatically monitor and record all movements for certain areas of the facility such as a shelf, secure storage areas, a dock door, or container yard.
 Eliminating the need to scan items in a warehouse will save tremendous amounts of time and item movement will be automatically recorded improving inventory control and shipping accuracy.

 Benefits of RFID in Warehouse and Distribution